Evil Dead: The Game review: "A wicked, blood-soaked, supremely groovy good time"

 The not so groovy

 Evil Dead: The Game is a great time, but I do wonder how much gas there is in the chainsaw.
-The main game mode only has one big map, which means the points of interest and objectives will naturally repeat themselves over and over each time.
+The main game mode only has two big maps at launch, which means the points of interest and objectives will naturally repeat themselves over and over each time.
 I've played a good 15 hours and haven't even started running out of steam, but obviously your mileage may vary.

 If I didn't have friends to play with, I could see myself tiring of the game's repetition a little more quickly, but luckily, my experience matchmaking with randoms has been surprisingly nice.
 To my delight, my teams rarely ever used voice chat, instead relying on the game's intuitive ping system to point out important items and whatnot.
 It's worth noting that there's no push-to-talk option right now, so you'll probably hear some background noise if someone doesn't have their mic muted for whatever reason.